Strong organizational skills can mean success for you and for your company (which translates to job security for you).

 Here’s a list of the most important professional-level organizational habits valued by employers and how you can develop and improve them.

-Making schedules, deadlines, due dates, and appointments is part of efficiently managing time at work.
+Meeting schedules, deadlines, due dates, and appointments is part of efficiently managing time at work (or even in life).
 And usually it’s not just your own time that you need to consider.
 The team you lead (or are part of) may meet daily or weekly, there may be other internal meetings with department heads or staff, or you may have meetings with clients or partner firms.
 Meetings can also be held online from your desk or require in-person conferences.
 In all cases, you need to be thoroughly prepared and on time.

 Calendars and time management software programs (such as Google Calendar, Trello, and Outlook) can help you stay on top of meetings and deadlines.
 Setting dates with reminders is a good idea.
 A reminder notification one day before a conference gives you time to finalize your presentation, and a notification 30 minutes before the event gives you time to finish whatever you’re working on and get to the meeting on time.